 No Parking: 4 PM - 9 AM, 7 days, excluding holidays.
 Permit holders exempt.
+In addition, RPP permits would not be allowed for use in existing "green" short-term parking spaces during the hours of operation of abutting land uses.

 Number of Permits